---

 ### For the quiz

-- Be able to interpret a coefficient table: read off coefficients, SEs, t-statistics, and p-values.
+- Be able to interpret a full regression output table: read off coefficients, standard errors, t-statistics, p-values, R-squared, F-statistic, and condition number.

-- Know what "controlling for" means in a regression context and how adding a predictor can change other coefficients.
+- Know what "controlling for" means in a regression context and how the conditional null shapes the t-test.

 - Distinguish statistical significance (small p-value) from practical importance (large effect size).